 This is an evolving situation which we continue to closely monitor and the repercussions of this tragic war remain fluid.
 We will continue to assess our options carefully in light of international sanctions and our fiduciary obligations to clients.
 With regards to fossil fuels we are committed to actively support the transition to a low carbon economy and achieving net zero GHG emissions by 2050 or earlier, whilst ensuring that our actions do not provide any means to fund this unwarranted and reprehensible aggression.

 The thermal coal mining sector has a limited ability to decarbonise and is at high risk of becoming a stranded asset.
 We therefore categorically exclude companies that generate significant (i.e. >25%) revenue from all actively managed assets.
-Furthermore, we are exploring additional action as part of our Climate Action Plan which will be published later this year.
-This will include strengthening our engagement asks, clarifying our escalation process and being more transparent on both for electricity producers.
+However, when it comes to driving positive change, we favour engagement over exclusions.
+Indeed, engagement with issuers is fundamental to our Climate Action Plan, which outlines how Pictet aims to reach net zero, in line with the climate science.

 Since 2011, the Pictet Group has enforced a strict exclusion policy on companies involved in controversial weapons for all its actively managed strategies.
 Such weapons may cause indiscriminate or disproportionate harm and their use is banned or restricted under international conventions*.
 As part of this commitment, in August 2018, Pictet ― who have a seat on the Board of Swiss Sustainable Finance (SSF) ― spearheaded a collaborative initiative together with SSF, aimed at removing controversial weapons manufacturers from mainstream indices and benchmarks.
 If such exclusions became embedded in index-construction rules, it would raise the stakes for those companies involved in such activities and promote greater transparency.